wesleysanjose/ianow/doc_search_llm/servers/readme.md

-# Document Search with LLM and WebSocket
+# Query/Answer with local documents and local LLM via WebSocket streaming

 This script provides a WebSocket server that uses a Language Model (LLM) for document searching.
 It allows clients to send search queries over WebSocket, and the server will respond answer based on the documents provided in docs_root.